Lewesyru/fetch_challenge/README.md

 ### At last
 I know this data challenge doesn't require me to finish all the questions.
 However, this is the first time that I am working with DBT, and I see this as a good practice for me.
-No matter what my application result will be.
 I know this report is waaaaaay too long to review, my apologies!
 Thanks again for considering my application for the Analytic Engineer position at Fetch Rewards!

 -Yi